-Street lighting, it has not been decided if lighting is to be provided, if the ownership determines that they wish to provide street lighting, it shall be designed per code and submitted for approval at building permit.
+Street lighting shall be designed per code and submitted for approval at building permit.

 K. Fountains

 Fountains provide attractive focal points to public spaces and add natural elements to urban environments.
 They should be interesting, engaging and unique.
 While it is important not to overburden architectural creativity regarding fountains, they should meet at least the following standards in order to be a functional and attractive component of the public space: